NU-CUCIS/CheMixNet/README.md

 ## Developer Team

-The code was developed <a href="http://www.arindampaul.me/">Arindam Paul</a> by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.
+The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.

 ## Citation